RHS Growing Guides

 Pruning overgrown or neglected trees

 If a damson tree hasn’t been pruned for several years, its branches can get congested.
 Thinning them out should be staged over several summers.
 Aim to gradually create a well-balanced framework with an open centre to allow in plenty of light and air.
-Heavy pruning is best avoided, as larger cuts may not heal well.
+Trees respond to larger pruning cuts by sending up a mass of new shoots.
+Where this happens, the shoots will need to be thinned in the summer to leave just one or two.

 6